yuto1115/tp/docs/DeveloperGuide.md

 During the MVP phase of our project, we had initially planned to simply track each loan transaction individually, with each loan transaction being its own Loan object, allowing our model structure and program to function similarly to AB3.
-However, we discovered that this would make it difficult to track loans associated with a single person to collate information such as Total Amount Loaned and Remaining Loan Amount, and this would not accurately simulate cases where a person borrows multiple times before repaying all at once, or partially repaying for multiple loans in amounts that did not match the borrowed amounts exactly.
+However, we discovered that this would make it difficult to track loans associated with a single person to collate information such as Total Loaned Amount and Remaining Loan Amount, and this would not accurately simulate cases where a person borrows multiple times before repaying all at once, or partially repaying for multiple loans in amounts that did not match the borrowed amounts exactly.

 As such, we embarked on significant code restructuring across v1.4 and v1.5 to get to our current model, allowing us to associate all transactions with a single person under a Loan, which also provided much easier ways to display that information in a grouped manner that made more realistic sense.
-This allowed us to then implement easier methods to track Total Amount Loaned and Remaining Loan Amount, allowing us to display that information at all times up front.
+This allowed us to then implement easier methods to track Total Loaned Amount and Remaining Loan Amount, allowing us to display that information at all times up front.
 This also required modification of the UI to accommodate the grouping of information.

+In addition to the code restructuring, we introduced new features to edit and delete transaction history.
+Implementing these features required us to revisit the design of the Loan model and the command execution mechanism, ensuring that the model itself enforces the validity of the transaction history.
+This design choice eliminated the need for each individual command to perform its own validity checks when modifying loans.

 Additionally, unlike AB3, where all information in an entry could be added or edited in a single command, we chose to have each piece of information split out into separate commands.
 This necessitated creating many additional Command and